A dependent theory with few indiscernibles: Construction of the theory

 Let $\psi\left(\bar{x}\right)=\bigvee_{\eta\in R}\varphi_{\eta}^{m}\left(\bar{x}\right)$.
 By Claim \ref{cla:quFreeTpEquiv} it follows that $\psi$ is the desired formula.\end{proof} \begin{cor} If $M_{1}$ and $M_{2}$ are two existentially closed models of $T_{S}^{\forall}$ then $M_{1}\equiv M_{2}$ and their theory eliminates quantifiers.\end{cor} \begin{proof} Assume first that $M_{1}\subseteq M_{2}$, then $M_{1}\prec M_{2}$: for formulas with free variables it follows directly from the previous claim, and for a sentence $\varphi$ we consider the formula $\varphi\wedge\left(x=x\right)$.

-Now the corollary follows from the fact that the theory is universal (so every model can be extended to an existentially closed one) and has JEP. \end{proof} \begin{defn} Let $T_{S}$ be the theory of all existentially closed models of $T_{S}^{\forall}$.
-This is the model completion of $T_{S}^{\forall}$. \end{defn}
+Now the corollary follows from the fact that the theory is universal (so every model can be extended to an existentially closed one) and has JEP. \end{proof} \begin{defn} Let $S$ be a finite standard tree.
+Let $T_{S}$ be the theory of all existentially closed models of $T_{S}^{\forall}$. \end{defn} From Corollary \ref{cor:QE} and the definition of model completion, we deduce: \begin{cor} Let $S$ be a finite standard tree.
+Then $T_{S}$ is the model completion of $T_{S}^{\forall}$.
+The theory $T_{S}$ eliminates quantifiers.
+Thus $T_{S}^{\forall}$ has AP. \end{cor}